 Dr Gwen Adshead is a Forensic Psychiatrist and Psychotherapist.
 She has worked as a Psychotherapist in different forensic settings for over twenty years.
 She is a founder member and past President of the International Association for Forensic Psychotherapy; and has been visiting Professor at Yale and Gresham College.

 Dr Stephen Blumenthal is a psychoanalyst and clinical psychologist in private practice and at the Portman Clinic, Tavistock and Portman NHS Foundation Trust.
 He is a Fellow of the British Psychoanalytical Society and an Associate Fellow of the British Psychological Society.

-Ms Eleanor Fellows consults to teams across the NHS, criminal justice system and third sector.
-Before working at the Portman, she was a probation officer and has extensive experience of working in community and custodial settings.
+Ms Eleanor Fellowes is an Adult Psychotherapist and Organisation Consultant at the Portman Clinic.
+She consults to teams across the NHS, criminal justice system and third sector.
+Before working at the Portman Clinic, she was a probation officer and has extensive experience of community and custodial settings.